Anjali-23-star/analytics-portfolio/logistics_dataset/queries/delivery_dealy_analysis/README.md

 A view named **`order_status`** was created to consolidate the delivery status and return information.

-A **LEFT JOIN** was used when joining the returns table because the analysis operates at the **order grain**, and not every order necessarily has a return.
+A **LEFT JOIN** was used when joining the returns table because the analysis operates at the **order grain**, and every order may not be returned.

 ---